Azure/iot-hub-device-update/docs/agent-reference/agent-core/configuration-manager.md

 // A config object handle.
 typedef void* CONFIG_HANDLE

-// Instancitate a config object from specified file.
+// Instantiate a config object from specified file.
 CONFIG_HANDLE LoadConfig(const char * configFilePath);

 // Free all resources allocated for the config object.